 - 2015-2016 - 85 ships

-- Each ship call generates approx AUD 1 million for the state’s economy.
+Each cruise ship call generates approx AUD 1 million for state’s economy.

 Melbourne cruise terminal